danielkeb/data_analysis/README.md

 -- How does the age or class of a passenger relate to their survival?
 Insight:
 - Younger Passengers and Higher Classes Had Higher Survival Rates: Younger passengers and those in higher classes (especially 1st class) had a higher likelihood of survival.
-  -- Were there any trends or patterns in the data that affected survival?
+  --Were there any trends or patterns in the data that affected survival?
 Insight:
 - Fare and Embarked Port Showed Trends: Passengers who paid higher fares and those who embarked from certain ports had higher survival rates.